Relativistic Digital Twin: Bringing the IoT to the Future: System Model

 \section{System Model}

-We consider a generic IoT scenario depicted in Figure~\ref{fig:scenario} and composed of $N \geq 1$ devices, $D = \{d_1, \dots, d_N\}$, with sensing and/or actuation capabilities.
+We now give a formal presentation of the generic setting for our framework, before moving to a more concrete and illustrative setting.
+Let us consider a generic IoT scenario depicted in Figure~\ref{fig:scenario} and composed of $N \geq 1$ devices, $D = \{d_1, \dots, d_N\}$, with sensing and/or actuation capabilities.
 Each IoT device $d_i$ is associated to a list $S_i = \{s_{i,1}, s_{i,2}, \dots\}$ of time-dependent variables determining its state over time.
-Let $s_{i,j}(t)$ be the value of variable $s_{i,j}$ of device $d_i$ at time $t$, where the time $t \in \setT \subset \R$, $t \geq 0$, is continuous.
+Let $s_{i,j}(t)$ be the value of variable $s_{i,j}$ of device $d_i$ at time $t$, where the time $t \in \R$ is continuous.
 More specifically, we assume that for each device $d_i$, $S_i = R_i \bigcup W_i$, where: \begin{itemize} \item $R_i = \{r_{i,1}, r_{i,2}, \dots\}$ indicates the set of \textit{read-only} variables.
-An instance can be the variable storing the measurement produced by a sensor unit, \eg{} the temperature value. \item $W_i = \{w_{i,1}, w_{i,2}, \dots\}$ indicates the set of \textit{writable} variables.
-An instance can be a tunable variable triggering an action: \eg{} in the case of a led actuator $d_1$ having a single variable $w_{1,1}$ that defines the led luminescence, setting $w_{1,1}(t)$ equal to \texttt{\{True | False}\} corresponds to the action at time $t$ of turning \textit{on} or \textit{off} the light, respectively.
-Another instance can be represented by a configuration parameter of the device, \eg{} the sampling frequency of a sensor unit. \end{itemize} We assume that the IoT devices in our environment can have causal relationships with each other, \ie{} the change of a writable variable for one device may affect the values of the variables of other devices.
+An instance can be the variable storing the measurement produced by a sensor unit, e.g., the temperature value. \item $W_i = \{w_{i,1}, w_{i,2}, \dots\}$ indicates the set of \textit{writable} variables.
+An instance can be a tunable variable triggering an action: e.g., in the case of a led actuator $d_1$ having a single variable $w_{1,1}$ that defines the led luminescence, setting $w_{1,1}(t)$ equal to \texttt{\{True | False}\} corresponds to the action at time $t$ of turning \textit{on} or \textit{off} the light, respectively.
+Another instance can be represented by a configuration parameter of the device, e.g., the sampling frequency of a sensor unit. \end{itemize} This distinction allows to capture the difference between properties whose value directly depends on external actions, or is the result of some dynamics or relationships within the system of interest.
+While writable variables are essentially inputs applied to the system, read-only variables can be merely monitored, if observable at all.
+Note that this categorization is not unique and may arise from, and then reflect, the intended purpose of the DT.
+Moreover, we consider that all IoT devices in our environment can have causal relationships with each other, i.e., the change of a writable variable for one device may affect the values of the variables of other devices.
 Given such premises, the overall goal of our study is how to support the automatic deployment of a DT of the whole IoT scenario, considered as a single entity.
 To this purpose, let $R=\bigcup_i R_i$ be the set of the read-only system variables, $W=\bigcup_i W_i$ be the set of the writable system variables, and $S = R \bigcup W$.
 Moreover, let $R(t)$, $W(t)$, and $S(t)$ be the value at time $t$ for all the state variables in $R$, $W$, and $S$, respectively.
 We call $Z = \{ z_1, z_2, \dots \}$, with $Z \subseteq R$, the set of \textit{output} system variables that the DT is in charge of prediction.
-It is clear to say that it is not possible to predict the behavior of any IoT system without taking into account domain-specific information, since - for instance - the DT of a smart home may use different ML techniques than the DT of an industrial appliance.
-For this reason, in this paper we rely on model-based ML: each readable variable $r_j \in R$ is associated with a function that describes its behavior.
-We consider two types of functions in this study.
-By relating some unknowns and their rate of change, \textit{differential equations} offer a powerful modeling tool to describe the evolution of physical quantities over time.
-Vice versa, \textit{algebraic expressions} allow to model the instantaneous value of specific quantities.
-We highlight that the choice of using model-based ML techniques rather than other popular model-free approaches such as artificial neural networks is quite realistic since in several practical use cases (including the ones evaluated in Section \ref{sec:validation}, and also industrial environments such as \cite{tila19}) the system behavior can be described with well-known models derived from the physics and the engineering, although such models must be properly calibrated based on the specificity of each scenario.
-We split the set of readable variables $R$ into two disjoint sets $A = \{a_1, a_2, \dots\}$ and $B = \{b_1, b_2, \dots\}$, \ie{} $R = A \cup B$, $A \cap B = \emptyset$, where $A$ contains the variables $r_j \in R$ that are modeled by an algebraic function and $B$ contains the variables modeled by a differential equation.
-In case the value of the variable $a_j \in A$ at time $t$ can be modeled by an algebraic expression $g_j$, then the latter is defined as follows:
+Our goal is to automatize the estimation of the (partially unreadable) system state based on previous actions and measurements.